Higher-dimensional regular Reissner-Nordstr\"{o}m black holes associated with linear electrodynamics: General formulation

 where $W=E^2/(8\pi)$ is the energy density of the electrostatic field.
 This quantity is also called the effective energy-momentum tensor, i.e., a kind of effectively treated formulations from eq.~(\ref{EMT}).

-Now the energy-momentum tensor presents two different formulations, one from the viewpoint of anisotropic fluid, see eq.~(\ref{EMT}), and the other from the viewpoint of perfect fluid and Maxwell electromagnetic field, see eq.~(\ref{EMT3}).
-By combining the two formulations, we establish the relation between the two different points of view, that is, the components of the energy-momentum tensor based on the latter viewpoint can be written in terms of that based on the former one,
+Now the energy-momentum tensor presents two different formulations, one from the viewpoint of anisotropic fluid, see eq.~(\ref{EMT}), and the other from the viewpoint of perfect fluid plus Maxwell electromagnetic field, see eq.~(\ref{EMT3}).
+By combining the two formulations, we establish the relation between the two different points of view, that is, the components of the energy-momentum tensor based on the latter viewpoint can be written in terms of the components of the energy-momentum tensor based on the former one,

 Because the perfect fluid and the electromagnetic field satisfy the weak energy condition separately, we deduce $\rho-p_\bot\geq0$ and $\rho+p_\bot\geq0$.
-That is, the energy-momentum tensor (eq.~(\ref{EMT})) naturally meets the dominant energy condition (DEC).\footnote{For the energy-momentum tensor eq.~(\ref{EMT}), the dominant energy condition requires $\rho\geq|p_r|$ and $\rho\geq |p_\bot|$, where the former inequality is satisfied due to eq.~(\ref{rhop}), and the latter due to the WEC.} It is notable that the radius at $\rho=p_\bot$ marks the boundary of the perfect fluid charged sphere, since the density and pressure of the perfect fluid vanish there, cf. eq.~(\ref{rhom}).
+That is, the energy-momentum tensor (eq.~(\ref{EMT})) naturally meets the dominant energy condition (DEC).\footnote{For the energy-momentum tensor eq.~(\ref{EMT}), the dominant energy condition requires $\rho\geq|p_r|$ and $\rho\geq |p_\bot|$, where the former inequality is satisfied due to eq.~(\ref{rhop}), and the latter due to the WEC.} It is notable that the radius at $\rho=p_\bot$ marks the boundary of the charged perfect fluid sphere, since the density and pressure of the perfect fluid vanish there, cf. eq.~(\ref{rhom}).
 Therefore, under the new interpretation of matter source that was proposed in four dimensions~\cite{1706.03454}, we can obtain the general nonsingular metric eq.~(\ref{metric}) by solving the Einstein equation coupled to linear electrodynamics in $n$ dimensions, and then express the mass density, the isotropic pressure, and the energy density of the charged perfect fluid in terms of the metric function $f(r)$ as follows,

 Further, we give the charge through solving eq.~(\ref{ME}),

 where $A_{n-2}$ stands for the volume of an $(n-2)$-dimensional unit sphere.
 In addition, we reduce the conservation equation $\nabla_\nu T^{\mu\nu}=0$ to